-Judson offers a Certificate Only program, an accelerated Master of Education in Literacy, and a Master of Education with ESL/Bilingual Endorsement programs.
+Judson offers an accelerated Master of Education in Literacy program, and a Doctoral of Literacy program.

-You will find that Judson University School of Education programs are characterized by:
+You will find that Judson University education programs are characterized by:

 practicum experiences working with students early and often throughout your course of study.

 many opportunities to complete requirements in diverse settings.